nopSolutions/nopCommerce-Docs/en/developer/tutorials/unit-tests.md

 ---
-title: UNIT testing
+title: Unit Testing
 uid: en/developer/tutorials/unit-tests
 author: git.skoshelev
 contributors: git.mariannk
 ---

-# UNIT testing
+# Unit Testing

 I think everyone knows about the concept of UNIT tests.
 We know what UNIT tests are used for and agree that this is an important part of the process of developing reliable software.
 In this article, we won't discuss these issues.
-You can easily find all the necessary information on the Internet, for example, by following the links:
+You can easily find all the necessary information on the Internet, for example, by following these links:

 * [https://en.wikipedia.org/wiki/Unit_testing](https://en.wikipedia.org/wiki/Unit_testing)
 * [https://docs.microsoft.com/dotnet/core/testing/unit-testing-best-practices](https://docs.microsoft.com/dotnet/core/testing/unit-testing-best-practices)